VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 }
 ```

+> **Note:** For simplicity, in C# these classes are implemented as DTOs, but they should be treated as being immutable.

 The following code sample shows a possible implementation of an event that is used in an event sourcing implementation.
 It extends the **VersionedEvent** abstract class.

 ```Cs